Don't let the bad guy's spam your web forms!

 Weapon 3: Nuke 'em with the big one - CAPTCHA

 A CAPTCHA is a simple test that is easy for a human but well nigh impossible for a computer or "bot".
-You are bound to have run into these in your travels on the Internet (Google uses them when you sign up to their services for example).
+You are bound to have run into these in your travels on the Internet (for example Google uses them when you sign up to their services).
 Typically you are presented with a few odd looking numbers and characters that you enter in a box before your form submission can be completed.
 The idea is that this is something only a human can do, but is impossible for an automated web crawler.
+In a recent development, Google has introduced a new, improved form of CAPTCHA that simply requires your user to click on a check box (which means it is extremely user-friendly).
+They call this "Invisible reCAPTCHA" or "No CAPTCHA reCAPTCHA".

 With Web-form-buddy you have a choice of not just one, but three different types of CAPTCHA test: